Abstract

 RP

-Long-term outcomes following microwave ablation for liver malignancies
+, et al. Long-term outcomes following microwave ablation for liver malignancies.

 Br J Surg